ExpDev07/legacy-rp-admin-v3/README.md

         include fastcgi.conf;
     }

     # This is depending on how you are setting up ssl certificates.
-This example would be using lets-encrypt
+    # This example would be using lets-encrypt.
     listen 443 ssl;

     ssl_certificate /etc/letsencrypt/live/c1.legacy-roleplay.com/fullchain.pem;